hardmanko/ofxCX/docs/mainpage.md

 + soundBuffer - Tutorial covering a number of things that you can do with CX_SoundObjects, including loading sound files, combining sounds, and playing them.
 + modularSynth - This tutorial demonstrates a number of ways to generate auditory stimuli using the synthesizer modules in the CX::Synth namespace.
-+ dataFrame - Tutorial covering use of CX_DataFrame, which is a container for storing data that is collected in an experiment.
++ dataFrame - Tutorial covering use of CX_DataFrame, which is a container for storing data of various types that is collected in an experiment.
 + logging - Tutoral explaining how the error logging system of CX works and how you can use it in your experiments.
 + animation - A simple example of a simple way to draw moving things in CX.
 Also includes some mouse input handling: cursor movement, clicks, and scroll wheel activity.